AFLplusplus/AFLplusplus/docs/env_variables.md

     normally indicated by the cycle counter in the UI turning green.
 May be convenient for some types of automated jobs.

+  - AFL_MAP_SIZE sets the size of the shared map that afl-fuzz, afl-showmap, afl-tmin and afl-analyze create to gather instrumentation data from the target.
+This must be equal or larger than the size the target was compiled with.

   - Setting AFL_NO_AFFINITY disables attempts to bind to a specific CPU core on Linux systems.
 This slows things down, but lets you run more instances of afl-fuzz than would be prudent (if you really want to).